compose-spec/compose-spec/spec.md

 ### restart

-`restart` do define the policy platform will apply on container termination.
+`restart` defines the policy that the platform will apply on container termination.

-- `no` is the default restart policy, and it does not restart a container under any circumstance.
+- `no`: The default restart policy.
+Does not restart a container under any circumstances.
-- `always` policy always restarts container until removal.
+- `always`: The policy always restarts the container until its removal.
-- `on-failure` policy restarts a container if the exit code indicates an on-failure error.
+- `on-failure`: The policy restarts a container if the exit code indicates an error.
-- `unless-stopped` policy restarts a container without consideration for exit code, but will stop restarting when the service is stopped by explicit user command.
+- `unless-stopped`: The policy restarts a container irrespective of the exit code but will stop restarting when the service is stopped or removed.

 ```yml
     restart: "no"